 Flowers or Plants

 If you decide flowers are the right thing for you to send, you can make this more thoughtful than a standard arrangement.
-First, consider the person who died – is there a plant, flower, or color than reminds you of that person for any reason?
+First, think about the person who died.
+Is there a plant, flower, or color that reminds you of that person for any reason?
 If so, that may be a nice choice.
 If not, decide if you want to send flowers or a plant.
 The plant is something the family can keep, though not all families will want or appreciate that.
-Then consider if there is a flower you have found particularly comforting.
-When we lost my dad someone sent an arrangement of all white irises.
-It was so beautiful and, for whatever reason, I found it so comforting.
-Though I rarely send flowers now after a death, when I do think flowers are the best gesture I will send white irises because they brought comfort to me.

 Buy your self a gift:

-If you are looking for concrete, helpful ideas for being a good friend to a griever, don’t miss our ebook: Guide to Supporting a Griever (without sticking your foot in your mouth).
-Don’t worry, it is cheap and jam packed with helpful info (no angels, rainbows, inspirational quotes, or fluff — just helpful tips).
-You can find it here on amazon:
+If you are looking for concrete, helpful ideas for being a good friend to a griever, don't miss our ebook: Guide to Supporting a Griever (without sticking your foot in your mouth).
+Don’t worry, it is cheap and jam-packed with helpful info (no angels, rainbows, inspirational quotes, or fluff — just helpful tips).